mila-iqia/fuel/docs/built_in_datasets.rst

     # ~/.fuelrc
     data_path: "/first/path/to/my/data:/second/path/to/my/data"

-When looking for data, Fuel will go through this sequence and use the first matching file it finds.
+When looking for a specific file (e.g. ``mnist.hdf5``), Fuel will search each of these paths in sequence, using the first matching file that it finds.

 This configuration variable can be overridden by setting the ``FUEL_DATA_PATH`` environment variable: